 What is a land trust?

-The Conservation Trust for Florida is a member of the Land Trust Alliance (LTA), which is a national nonprofit that represents more than 1,700 land trusts.
+Conservation Florida is a member of the Land Trust Alliance (LTA), which is a national nonprofit that represents more than 1,700 land trusts.
 In addition to providing educational resources to land trusts, the LTA also sets overarching standards and best practices that help govern land trust operations.
 The LTA defines a land trust as “a nonprofit organization that, as all or part of its mission, actively works to conserve land by acquiring land or conservation easements (or assisting with their acquisition) and stewarding or managing land or conservation easements.”
 We are one of the only land trusts in Florida working statewide, and we are one of only five land trusts in Florida with national accreditation by the Land Trust Accreditation Commission.

 Where do we work?